 - International trade and customs manager

 Learning a new language and keeping up to date on technology will give you a competitive edge.

 Those who wish to apply their business knowledge in an academic setting can go on to earn a PhD in international business, which will open up research, teaching and publishing opportunities.

-The U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook places employment growth for interpreters and translators at 29 percent through 2024, which is much faster than average for all occupations.
-Job growth for international management analysts should be 17 percent in the same time frame, which is also faster than average.
+The U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook places employment growth for interpreters and translators at 29 percent over the next decade, which is much faster than average for all occupations.
+Job growth for international management analysts should be 14 percent in the same time frame, which is also faster than average.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
 Learn about Pay & Job Projections.